bambora/dev.bambora.com/source/includes/mobile/_bnpayment-android.md

     }
 });
 ```
-> If you provide a test API token, the SDK will enter test mode.
-If you provide a production API token, the SDK will enter production mode.

 > The debug setting enables logging through logcat if set to true (and disables logging if set to false).
 The debug setting should be set to false in live applications.

-An API token is required in order to communicate with Bambora’s backend through the SDK.

-The API token has two purposes: it identifies you as a merchant and it determines whether the SDK should be connected to the test environment or to the production environment.
-Each environment requires a separate API token.

-After signing up for a SDK developer account, you will receive an API token for the test environment.
-You can then decide to apply for an API token for the production environment.

-Once you have an API token, you can use it to implement the setup code in the example.
+Here you register a Handler by using the `BPSBaseLibHandlerBuilder` to build it for you using your API token.

+Add the following code at the beginning of the `onCreate method` in the `MainActivity class`, and be sure to swap out `<API_TOKEN>` with your test API token.

+*Note that if you provide a test API token, the SDK will enter test mode.
+If you provide a production API token, the SDK will enter production mode.*

 <a name="androidcreditcardregistration"></a>

 ## Credit Card registration
-> ### How to accept credit card registrations

 ```java
 public class RegisterCreditCardActivity extends AppCompatActivity